mantidproject/mantid/Code/Mantid/docs/source/algorithms/MaskBinsFromTable-v1.rst

 -----------

 Masks bins in a workspace.
-The user specified masking parameters, including spectra, xmin and xmax are given via a TableWorkspace.
+The user specified masking parameters, such as spectra, xmin and xmax are given via a TableWorkspace.

 It calls algorithm MaskBins underneath.